LisaWang8601/LisaWang8601.github.io/README.md

 <a href="https://github.com/LisaWang8601/ChatBot-SnowLeopardAdventure" > Sonw Leopard Adventure </a>
 A progressive chatbot app.

-Please see my map app deployed on Firebase: <a href="https://sw-map-34597.firebaseapp.com " > Map and Notes </a>
+Please see my map app exercise deployed on Firebase: <a href="https://sw-map-34597.firebaseapp.com " > Map and Notes </a>

 An exercise of listing employees by types using Asp.Net Core: <a href="https://github.com/LisaWang8601/EmployeeList" > Listing Employees by type </a>